charles-cooper/eof/spec/eof.md

     - pad with 0s if reading out of data bounds
 - `DATALOADN (0xe9)` instruction
     - deduct 2 gas
-    - like `DATALOAD`, but takes the offset as a 16-bit immediate value and not from the stack
+    - like `DATALOAD`, but takes the offset as an unsigned VLQ immediate value and not from the stack
 - `DATASIZE (0xea)` instruction
     - deduct 2 gas
     - push the size of the data section of the active container to the stack